All life on Earth is built from four different types of molecules. These four types of molecules are often referred to as the molecules of life.

 DNA is a very well-known type of molecule that makes up the genetic material of a cell.
 DNA is responsible for carrying all the information an organism needs to survive, grow and reproduce.

 Nucleic acids are long chains made from many smaller molecules called nucleotides.
-Each nucleotide is made from a sugar, a base and a phosphate group.
+Each nucleotide is made of a sugar, a base and a phosphate group.